Is a Phobia of Turtles and Tortoise Causing You Stress?

 People with Chelonaphobia may experience:

-These are all symptoms of specific phobias that can be triggered by seeing a turtle or tortoise in person, from pictures and videos, or even just their thoughts.
+These are all symptoms of specific phobias that can be triggered by seeing a turtle or tortoise in person, or from pictures and videos, or even just from thoughts.

 Understanding the Root Causes of Chelonaphobia